 4. Fund wellness programs

-Leaders push change forward.
-Their approach echoes the company culture, driving teams towards a more inclusive and psychologically safe environment.
+Leaders push change forward, and their approach echoes the company culture.
+In fact, their influence is so significant that managers impact workers' mental health more than doctors or therapists do, driving teams toward a more inclusive and psychologically safe environment.
 By modeling the behaviors they want to see in their teams, leadership has the power to foster open communication and stimulate growth.

 1. Encourage open communication